nmshd/documentation/_docs_use-cases/use-case-consumption-get-versions-of-an-attribute.md

 ## Parameters

-- The `attributeId` belonging to a LocalAttribute you would like to know all versions of
+- The `attributeId` belonging to a LocalAttribute you would like to know all versions of.

 ## On Success

-- If the `attributeId` refers to a RepositoryAttribute, a list of all versions of this RepositoryAttribute will be returned.
+- If the `attributeId` refers to an [OwnIdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#ownidentityattribute), a list of all versions of this OwnIdentityAttribute will be returned.
-- If the `attributeId` refers to an own shared IdentityAttribute, a list of all versions of that Attribute shared with the same peer will be returned.
+- If the `attributeId` refers to a [PeerIdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#peeridentityattribute), a list of all versions of that Attribute received from the peer will be returned.
-- If the `attributeId` refers to a peer shared IdentityAttribute, a list of all versions of that Attribute received from the peer will be returned.
+- If the `attributeId` refers to an [OwnRelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#ownrelationshipattribute) or a [PeerRelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#peerrelationshipattribute), a list of all versions of this OwnRelationshipAttribute or PeerRelationshipAttribute will be returned.
-- If the `attributeId` refers to a [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute), a list of all versions of that RelationshipAttribute will be returned.
+- If the `attributeId` refers to a [ThirdPartyRelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#thirdpartyrelationshipattribute), a list of all versions of that Attribute received from the peer will be returned.

 ## On Failure

-- No Attributes can be returned, if the `attributeId` doesn't belong to a valid LocalAttribute.
+- No Attributes can be returned if the `attributeId` doesn't belong to a valid LocalAttribute.